belgort-clark/ctec-127-student-record-manager-project/README.md

 ## Project Overview

-Be sure to clone this repository to your computer before reading any future.
+Be sure to clone this repository to your computer before reading any further.
 Place it in your **htdocs** folder.

 This project will have you modify the **Student Record Management** application that I have provided to include new functionality.